PipedreamHQ/pipedream/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: File bugs here
+about: Create a report to help us improve
-title: "[BUG] "
+title: ''
-labels: bug
+labels: ''
 assignees: ''

 ---